gbelouze/geefetch/docs/satellites/gedi.md

 geefetch gedi-l2b -c config.yaml
 ```

 GEDI L2B only has a vector implementation.
-It therfore does not have any specific CLI parameters.
+It therefore does not have any specific CLI parameters.

 ### Python API